rxcle/rxindi-support/help.md

 Rxindi imposes very little requirements on the actual layout of the input files.
 As long as your data is in one of the supported file types, you should be able to use it as-is.

 There is a lot of flexibility and functionality for outputting not only text but also images and QR codes.
-Additionally you can perform conditional and repeating actions, change styles and much more, and this all based on variable external data.
+Additionally, you can perform conditional and repeating actions, change styles and much more, and all this based on variable external data.

 ## Data Source

 The external data that is to be used to generate documents in Rxindi is called the _Data Source_.
 Templates are written with a specific data source structure in mind, because inside the template you need to refer to the exact data that you want to use.
 You reference this data by writing _paths_.
-To tell Rxindi what to do with this data at this path you write Rxindi _statements_, which a types of instructions.
+To tell Rxindi what to do with this data at this path you write Rxindi _statements_, which are types of instructions.
 For example, one of the statements is `OUTPUT`.
 You provide to this statement a path to data in the Data Source to let Rxindi know _what_ to output.
 When the template is complete, you select the actual data source that you want to use as variable input to generate a document with and then _Process_ with the Rxindi plugin.
 You can repeat this process any number of times using the same template document but different data.

 Rxindi is not aware and does not care about the contents or structure of the Data Source as long as it is of a supported file type and the paths in your template match with the structure of the file.
 These paths are written using the universal standard _XPath_.
 Internally all data in Rxindi is treated as XML.
-If the data source is of a different type then it gets automatically and transparently converted to XML using a transparent mapping convention.
+If the data source is of a different type, then it gets automatically and transparently converted to XML using a transparent mapping convention.
 See the [Data Source Reference](#data-source-reference) for more information.

 ## Statements